red-green-coding/red-green-coding.github.io/_drafts/springboot-cpu.md

 ### WebFlux/Netty

+We will re-use the examples from the tomcat stack above:
+* Regular function + do work on the controller thread
+* suspend function + do work on the controller thread
+* suspend function + Dispatchers.Default

+#### Mono

+In addition to the previous examples, we use a approach specific to the reactive stack.
+In this example, we wrap the CPU-bound calculation inside a `Mono` without any additional precautions:

+{% highlight kotlin %}
+@GetMapping("/cpu3")
+fun monoCpu(@RequestParam("limit") limit: Int): Mono<String> {
+    return Mono.fromCallable {
+        performCpuWork(limit)
+    }
+}
+{% endhighlight %}

+This approach uses the reactive Mono to handle the CPU work asynchronously, but without offloading to a dedicated Scheduler.

 #### Mono + Schedulers.parallel()

-In this example on the reactive stack, we wrap the calculation in a `Mono` and run it on `Schedulers.parallel()`.
-This scheduler is backed by a fixed-size thread pool, optimized for parallel CPU-bound work, with a number of threads equal to the available CPU cores.
+To optimize the CPU-bound task, we run the Mono on `Schedulers.parallel()`.
+This scheduler is backed by a fixed-size thread pool, optimized for parallel CPU-bound work, with a number of threads equal to the available CPU cores:

 {% highlight kotlin %}
-@GetMapping("/cpu3")
+@GetMapping("/cpu4")
 fun monoCpu(@RequestParam("limit") limit: Int): Mono<String> {
     return Mono.fromCallable {
         performCpuWork(limit)